 Step 1 Survival Tools

-How to Assemble a Survival Kit1.
-Hatchet or Axe or Machete: Useful for preparing firewood, clearing paths, removing debris, etc. This tool could be your lifeline in certain situations.
+1. Hatchet or Axe or Machete: Useful for preparing firewood, clearing paths, removing debris, etc. This tool could be your lifeline in certain situations.
 Choose a high quality product over a cheap price.
 Notice the metal handle wrapped in a synthetic covering on the axe.
 Keep the cutting edges sharp.

-How to Assemble a Survival Kit2.
-Shovel: Useful for digging fire pits, latrines, finding water, etc. Fiberglass handles are more durable, comfortable, and no risk of splinters.
+2. Shovel: Useful for digging fire pits, latrines, finding water, etc. Fiberglass handles are more durable, comfortable, and no risk of splinters.
 I would recommend a medium sized spade head rather than a square head for this purpose.
 Some shovels have a fold out pick and serrated edge, this can be even more useful in hard ground, but not absolutely necessary.

-How to Assemble a Survival Kit3.
-Hammer: Useful for mending and clearing damaged structures, driving shelter supports, breaking down obstacles, etc. A good claw hammer in the 1lb range and a 2-3lb sledge or drilling hammer are ideal.
+3. Hammer: Useful for mending and clearing damaged structures, driving shelter supports, breaking down obstacles, etc. A good claw hammer in the 1lb range and a 2-3lb sledge or drilling hammer are ideal.
 I have a couple claws and 6# and 12# sledge handy from other home repairs.
 Use the hammers instead of your axe to clear larger objects to preserve your blade.
 (6# sledge hammer w/ fiberglass handle shown.)

 I have shown a few useful tools to have on hand.
 I keep my multi-tool on my belt at all times; it comes in handy in all situations, not just emergencies.
 A pocket knife is also good to have.
 Make sure to choose one that is well made and has at a minimum can opener and 2 blades.